HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 HPO training program/container evaluates the hyperparameter set and produces one json file which contains a dictionary with the following key-values: ``status``: ``integer`` (0: OK, others: Not Good), ``loss``: ``float``, ``message``: ``string`` (optional).
-It is possible to produce another json file to report job metadata to PanDA which can contain an arbitrary dictionary.
+It is possible to produce another json file to report job metadata to PanDA.
+It can be an arbitrary dictionary, but the size must be less than 1MB.
+It is also possible to produce a tarball to contain training metrics files.
+The tarball is uploaded to the storage so that it can be larger.